CKs-Technology-News/PrivacyTools/README.md

 You can find an open-source home cloud that allows you to run Docker applications without coding [here](https://github.com/IceWhaleTech/CasaOS), it is called CasaOS.
 A Docker [GUI is here](https://github.com/vv9k/dockeye).

+- [abcdesktop.io](https://www.abcdesktop.io/) – A cloud native desktopless system.
 - [Buildah](https://buildah.io/) – Easily deploy docker based containers.
+- [containerd](https://containerd.io/) – An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
 - [Fleet](https://fleet.linuxserver.io/) – Self hosted applications provided as Docker containers.
 - [K8s](https://kubernetes.io/) – Kubernetes, also known as K8s, is an open-source system for automating deployment, scaling, and management of containerized applications.
 - [K9s](https://github.com/derailed/k9s) – Kubernetes CLI to Manage Your Clusters in Style.
+- [k3d](https://k3d.io/) – A variant of k3s that runs in docker (rather than a VM).
+- [k3s](https://k3s.io/) – A minimal distribution of Kubernetes. k3s requires Linux.
+Minikube works on all platforms.
+- [kind](https://kind.sigs.k8s.io/) – Kind runs Kubernetes inside Docker.
 - [Lima](https://github.com/lima-vm/lima) – It runs containerd+nerdctl on MacOS.
 Linux virtual machines, on macOS (aka "Linux-on-Mac", "macOS subsystem for Linux", "containerd for Mac", unofficially).
+- [microk8s](https://microk8s.io/) – A Snap distribution of Kubernetes.
+Only for Linux.
 - [OpenVZ](https://openvz.org/) – Open source container-based virtualization for Linux.
 - [Podman](https://podman.io/) – Podman is an alternative to Docker, but get mentioned as a replacement for the Docker component (not Kubernetes) of Docker Desktop.
 - [Rancher Labs](https://rancher.com/) – A complete software stack for teams adopting containers.
 - [RunC](https://github.com/opencontainers/runc) – CLI tool for spawning and running containers according to the OCI specification.
 - [Tilt](https://tilt.dev/) – A toolkit for fixing the pains of multi-service development.
 - [ZeroVM](https://www.zerovm.org/) – An open source virtualization technology that is based on the Chromium Native Client (NaCl) project.
-- [containerd](https://containerd.io/) – An industry-standard container runtime with an emphasis on simplicity, robustness and portability.
-- [k3d](https://k3d.io/) – A variant of k3s that runs in docker (rather than a VM).
-- [k3s](https://k3s.io/) – A minimal distribution of Kubernetes. k3s requires Linux.
-Minikube works on all platforms.
-- [kind](https://kind.sigs.k8s.io/) – Kind runs Kubernetes inside Docker.
-- [microk8s](https://microk8s.io/) – A Snap distribution of Kubernetes.
-Only for Linux.

 ## [Detect Trackers in Apps](#detect-trackers-in-apps)